 SCHEDULE 1

-NOTICES AND FACILITY INFORMATION
+NOTICES AND FACILITY AND ACCOUNT INFORMATION

-All notices and similar correspondence will be in writing and delivered as specified below by regular mail, facsimile or other acceptable means.
-Notice by facsimile or hand delivery will be deemed received on the business day it was transmitted or delivered (unless transmitted or delivered after the close of business in which case it will be deemed received on the next business day).
-Notice by overnight mail or courier will be deemed received 2 business days after it was sent.
+All notices and similar correspondence will be in writing and delivered as specified below by certified or registered mail, postage prepaid, or by Federal Express or similar overnight mail or courier, hand delivery other mutually acceptable means.
+Notice by certified or registered mail will be deemed received upon receipt.
+Notice by hand delivery will be deemed received on the Business Day it was transmitted or delivered (unless transmitted or delivered after the close of business in which case it will be deemed received on the next Business Day).
+Notice by overnight mail or courier will be deemed received 2 Business Days after it was sent.
+Refusal of delivery shall be deemed receipt.
 A Party may change its notice information upon written notice to the other Party.

 EESI INFORMATION